 Chief Operating Officer

-Eoghan Hynes is the founder, Managing Director and Chairman of the Leanort Group which produces and supplies energy efficient building materials through its subsidiaries:-
+Eoghan Hynes is the founder, Managing Director and Chairman of the Leanort Group.
+Leanort produces and supplies energy efficient building materials through its subsidiaries:

-•Hytherm, which was established in 1986 as a manufacturer of graphite enhanced and white EPS insulation.
+- Hytherm, which was established in 1986 as a manufacturer of graphite enhanced and white EPS insulation; and

-•Xtratherm established in 2000 to develop and manufacture high performance rigid foam Polyisocyanurate and Phenolic thermal insulation.
-Xtratherm distributes its Thin-R, Safe-R, Xtroliner and CavityTherm technology foam products throughout Europe from plants in Ireland, the UK and Belgium (in development).
+- Xtratherm, established in 2000 to develop high performance rigid foam thermal insulation.
+Xtratherm manufactures and distributes its Thin-R, Safe-R, Xtroliner and CavityTherm technology foam products throughout Europe from production facilities in Ireland and the UK.

-Mr Hynes has been a director of the Mission Group companies since 2009.
+Mr Hynes is a director and shareholder of several companies in the specialist adhesives/chemical industry.
+He has been a director of certain of the Mission Group companies since 2009.

 Simon Napier-Bell has enjoyed a long career in the entertainment industry, commencing in the 1960s with notable highlights including the motion picture ‘What’s New Pussycat’ and the management of well-known artists such as Wham! and The Yardbirds.
 He also co-wrote the No. 1 Hit Single ‘You don’t have to say you love me’ for Dusty Springfield.